guaix-ucm/pyemir/doc/user/images.rst

   ``MAP``            Image                Number of pixels used to compute the dark level
   ===============    =======   ========   =======================

-Master dark frames are represented by :class:`~emir.dataproducts.MasterDark`.
+Master dark frames are represented by :class:`~emirdrp.dataproducts.MasterDark`.